luwangli/HeavySep_ano/README.md

 # HeavySep
 ## Intro
 HeavySep enhance exiting sketches by filtering elephant flow efficiently and accuracy.
-We apply HeavySep to two typical sketches (HeavySep-CM and HeavySep-CU) on three common stream processing tasks (Flow frequency, HeavyHitter and HeavyChange).
+We apply HeavySep to two typical sketches (HS-CM and HS-CU) on two common stream processing tasks (Flow frequency, and HeavyHitter ).
 ## File
 - HS3/. the implementation of HeavySep-CM and HeavySep-CU
 - CMSketch/. the implementation of CM
 - CUSketch/. the implementation of CU
-- ColdFilter/. the implementation of ColdFilter and ASketch.
+- ColdFilter/. the implementation of ColdFilter
 - HeavyGuard/. the implementation of HeavyGuard
+- ASketch/. the implementation of ASketch
+- elasticsketch/. the implementation of ElsaticSketch
 - data/. a test case.

 ## Requirement